-The area of Devon in South West England that encompasses Barnstaple, Bideford, and Great Torrington is known as North Devon.
-Barnstaple and Bideford were prosperous market towns by 1600, profiting from transatlantic fisheries and the wool trade, and thriving from a vigorous coastal trade in England, Ireland, and Northern Europe.
+The area of Devon, England, that encompasses Barnstaple, Bideford, and Great Torrington is known as North Devon.
+Barnstaple and Bideford were thriving market and port towns by 1600, profiting from transatlantic fisheries and the wool trade, and booming coastal markets in England, Ireland, and Northern Europe.
 Although archaeological evidence shows that village pottery manufacture occurred in North Devon in the 14th and 15th centuries, the first documentary evidence dates to 16th century Barnstaple.
-During the 17th century, pottery manufacturing prospered in the towns of Bideford, Barnstaple, and Great Torrington (Grant 1983).
+Due to the extensive, direct trade between Devon and the continent beginning in the 16th century, the area was introduced to new ceramic forms and technologies.
+In the 17th century, pottery manufacturing prospered in the towns mentioned above.

-Although only one gravel-tempered vessel was found in James Fort contexts, it is the prominent North Devon coarseware type found on North American sites dating from the 1630s until the mid-18th century.
+Gravel, or coarse sand, was used as a temper in heavy-duty utilitarian vessels.
+Although James Fort excavators recovered just one gravel-tempered vessel, gravel-tempered North Devon coarseware is the primary type found on North American sites dating from the 1630s until the mid-18th century.

-Glaze: The vessels are glazed on the interior with a colorless lead glaze.
-The glaze appears yellowish-green, olive-green, or brownish-green.
-Diagonal torquing lines and horizontal potting lines are clearly visible on the interiors of vessels under the glaze.
+Glaze: North Devon coarseware vessels are glazed on the interior with a colorless lead glaze appearing yellowish-green, olive-green, or brownish-green.
+Diagonal torquing lines and horizontal potting lines are visible under the glaze on the interiors of vessels.

-Form: Baluster jars are well represented in the James Fort ceramic assemblage.
-They are tall and narrow, and gently swell below the rim with rounded shoulders.
-Baluster jar rims are out-bent and shelved on the interior.
+Form: Storage jars comprise the majority of North Devon ceramic vessels recovered from James Fort.
+Because of their shape, they are often called baluster jars; because of their presumed contents, they are sometimes called pilchard jars.
+They are tall and narrow and gently swell below the rim with rounded shoulders.
+Baluster jar rims are everted and shelved on the interior.

-The skillet has a wide flat base, and short, straight sides.
-The vertical rim is squared on the top edge above an interior ledge.
+One gravel-tempered skillet was recovered from Structure 185, the “Cellar Well,” from a 1610 archaeological context.
+This vessel may be the earliest example of North Devon gravel-tempered coarseware found in North America.
+It has a broad, flat base and short, straight sides.
+Its vertical rim is squared on the top edge just above an interior ledge.
 A pouring spout is pinched on one edge.
-A thick, upturned, oval-sectioned handle with a deeply incised central groove on top, is applied over the rim and upper exterior body at a right angle to the pouring spout.
+A thick, upturned, oval-sectioned handle with a deeply incised central groove on top is applied over the rim and upper exterior body at a right angle to the pouring spout.